Prasad-Chaudhari/NPTEL1/README.txt

 /***

-LAST but not the least , the code can be be change so as to run it for multiple iterations.
+NOTE:- the code can be be change so as to run it for multiple iterations.
 Just change the parameters of the function accordinly

 ***/